noalorette/petprep/docs/outputs.rst

 ``dataset_description.json`` is a metadata file in which PETPrep records metadata recommended by the BIDS standard.

-This layout, now the default, may be explicitly specified with the ``--output-layout bids`` command-line option.
+This default layout, may be explicitly specified with the ``--output-layout bids`` command-line option.
-For compatibility with versions of PETPrep prior to 21.0, the `legacy layout`_ is available via ``--output-layout legacy``.
+For compatibility with versions of fMRIPrep prior to 21.0, the `legacy layout`_ is available via ``--output-layout legacy``.

 Processing level
 ----------------
-As of version 23.2.0, PETPrep supports three levels of derivatives:
+As of version 0.0.1, PETPrep supports three levels of derivatives:

 * ``--level minimal``: This processing mode aims to produce the smallest working directory and output dataset possible, while enabling all further